-Virginia's mountains and forests host a veritable menagerie of wild animals.
-From large predators like bears to tiny reptiles such as salamanders, the state is home to creatures from every branch of the animal kingdom.
+Virginia's mountains and forests host a veritable menagerie of animals.
+Wildlife in Virginia ranges from large mammals like deer to tiny reptiles such as salamanders.
+The state is home to creatures from every branch of the animal kingdom.
+There are numerous dangerous animals in Virginia, including bears and mountain lions, also known as pumas.
 In addition, many rare and endangered species can be found in Virginia, some of which do not live anywhere else in the world.

 Virginia is covered with forests and valleys between mountains, and thus the land can support many different types of wild mammals.
 Smaller mammals include many types of shrews, squirrels, bats and skunks.
 Virginia also has a large population of white-tailed deer, which help maintain the population of predators found throughout the state.
 One example of such predators is the black bear, whose habitat includes all but the coastal regions of the state.
 Other predatory mammals include bobcats, coyotes, and pumas.

 Different species of salamanders make up the bulk of wild amphibian life in Virginia.
 Among them is the Shenandoah Salamander, an endangered species that is only found on three mountains in the northwestern part of the state.
 Other amphibians in Virginia include frogs, toads, and mudpuppies.